Jack Hyles: Controversies

-Accusations of improper sexual behavior and financial and emotional abuse are elements of Hyles' legacy.
+Accusations of improper sexual behavior and financial and emotional abuse are elements of Hyles's legacy.
 In 1989, the paper The Biblical Evangelist published a story "The Saddest Story We Ever Published", accusing Hyles of sexual scandals, financial misappropriation and doctrinal errors.
 These charges were denied by Hyles who deemed them "lies".
-He was accused of a decade long affair with his secretary, Jennie Nischik, who happened to be the wife of a church deacon, Victor Nischik.
+He was accused of a decade long affair with his secretary, Jennie Nischik, who happened to be the wife of a church deacon, Victor Nischik (the couple would later divorce).

 In 1991, a First Baptist Church of Hammond deacon named A.V.
 Ballenger molested a 7-year-old girl in her Hammond Sunday school class.
 During a Sunday school class "a church worker reportedly witnessed the act and removed the girl from the room, police said."
 The Chicago Tribune in a 1991 article reported that Hyles was sued for $1 million by the parents of the girl.
 The paper reported the "lawsuit claims Hyles and the church had not fulfilled their obligation to ensure that children were protected from harm during Sunday school."
 Furthermore, the lawsuit "claims the minister told the child's parents that Ballenger 'just loved children,' and, 'You don't have a case.'"
 The church settled the lawsuit out of court and the terms were not disclosed.
 At the criminal trial, three young women testified deacon Ballenger "had fondled them years ago."
 One of those girls testified that she was molested on the Hammond church bus.
 A former security officer at the church testified he saw Ballenger fondle a young girl in 1978 or 1979 in a Sunday school room after being called to the room by a female teacher.
 In 1993, Ballenger was sentenced to five years in prison.

 In 1993 WJBK aired Preying from the Pulpit, a news series.
 The theme of the series was that "allegations of child molesting, abuse and sex scandals in several churches across the nation appear to be part of a pattern of such scandals among churches affiliated with the First Baptist Church of Hammond."
 It examined fresh claims of sex abuse in five different fundamentalist churches where church workers who molested children were traced back to Hyles–Anderson College.
-Besides the abuse, the program examined Hyles' teaching, including a 1990 sermon where "Hyles pretended to pour poison into a glass and asked an associate pastor, Johnny Colsten, to drink from it.
+Besides the abuse, the program examined Hyles's teaching, including a 1990 sermon where "Hyles pretended to pour poison into a glass and asked an associate pastor, Johnny Colsten, to drink from it.
 Colsten said he would."
 The report "said the sermon has the 'ring of Jonestown' to it—the mass suicide in Guyana in 1978 by followers of cult leader Jim Jones."
 Hyles called the program "poor journalism" and organized a national campaign to respond.
 The Times of Northwest Indiana also condemned WJBK's series, calling it "highly irresponsible" and "a monstrous overreach".